rachelcarmena/rachelcarmena.github.io/_posts/2019-01-02-having-conversations.md

 > **My mother**: What?

 So, can we play a game?
 Can you ask us for an estimation?
 But you don't really want that estimation.
-You only want us to have a discussion to get valuable information.
+You only want us to have a conversation to get valuable information.

-## An idea to have useful discussions
+## An idea to have useful conversations

-A discussion can be a mess when each person has a different thing in mind.
+A conversation can be a mess when each person has a different thing in mind.
 We cannot read the mind, so it's very useful to draw the ideas on a paper or a board.

 > I don't know how to draw my idea